python-beaver/python-beaver/README.rst

 * Use python threading + subprocess in order to support usage of ``yield`` across all operating systems
 * Fix usage on non-linux platforms - file.readline() does not work as expected on OS X. See above for potential solution
 * More transports
-* ~Separate tranports into different files so that individual transport requirements are not required on all installations (libzmq)~
 * ~Create a python package~
 * ~Ability to specify files, tags, and other  metadata within a configuration file~